 History of the Breed

-In bygone times, this breed existed everywhere along the coast of Portugal.
-This well-balanced working dog was prized by the fishermen as a companion and guard dog.
-He lived on the working boats where he was taught to herd fish into nets, to retrieve lost tackle or broken nets, and to act as a courier from ship to ship, or ship to shore.
+In bygone times, this breed existed everywhere along the coast of Portugal where this well-balanced working dog was prized by fishermen as both a companion and guard dog.
+He lived on the working boats where he was taught to herd fish into nets, retrieve lost tackle or broken nets, and to act as a courier from ship to ship, or ship to shore.

 Tasks required the dogs to be excellent swimmers and seafarers.
 Dogs were capable of diving underwater to retrieve fishing gear and to prevent the escape of fish from the nets.
 Constant swimming and working with the fishermen accounts for the remarkable muscular development of their hindquarters.
 As noted in the breed standard, this dog of exceptional intelligence and loyal companionship willingly served a master well.

 In Portugal, the breed is called Cão de Água (pronounced Kown-d'Ahgwa).
 'Cão' means 'dog', 'de Água' means 'of water'.
 In his native land, the dog is also known as the Portuguese Fishing Dog.
 Cão de Água de Pelo Ondulado is the name given the long-haired variety, and Cão de Água de Pelo Encaracolado is the name for the curly-coat variety.